 About Our University-Wide Institutes

-The University of Nebraska system has invested in four interdisciplinary, University-wide institutes, each focused on areas in which the University and the state has unique strengths.
+The University of Nebraska system has invested in three interdisciplinary, University-wide institutes, each focused on areas in which the University and the state has unique strengths.
 Through these institutes, talented experts from across our four campuses come together, finding innovative solutions to challenges that face our state, our nation, and our world.

 BUFFETT EARLY CHILDHOOD INSTITUTE